Eredost/BileMo/README.md

 This project consists of setting up an API in order to provide all platforms that wish it with access to the BileMo product catalog.
-The application must be made in PHP using the Symfony framework.
+The API must be made in PHP using the Symfony framework and must follow the rules of Level 1, 2 and 3 of the Richardson Maturity Model.

 ## Installation